TinaCausality/NutriFD_Dataset/README.md

 # NutriFD Database

 We have established the NutriFD database, as described in our research paper [link to the paper](https://arxiv.org/abs/2304.04775).
-The NutriFD database is a comprehensive collection of food, nutrition, compound, and disease information.
+The NutriFD database is a comprehensive collection of food-nutrition data, food-disease treatment inference scores, food-disease association inference scores, food information,and disease information.
 All data used in the code can be downloaded in https://drive.google.com/file/d/1S_m0D99Kor00rSs5WajHUPLdwAVykW6L/view?usp=drive_link.
 NutriFD Web can be found in the link https://nutrifd.dedyn.io.

 ## Database Construction